vicinityh2020/vicinity-semantic-platform/docs/INTEROPERABILITY.md

 **Authors:**
 * Andrea Cimmino
-* María Poveda Villalón
-* Raúl García Castro
 * Fernando Serena

 In this section we introduce the approach followed in the VICINITY project to solve interoperability among data endpoints that expose data under a wide range of different formats.